watermeloncq/drl-long-short-optimization-portfolio-SB3py37/README.md

 ## 4. Citation

-If you use this code, please cite our paper.
-The code in this repository corresponds to the **revised and extended version** of our work, which is currently under peer review at a journal.
-Until the final version is published, we recommend citing the original preprint available on arXiv:
+If you use this code, please cite our published paper.
+The code in this repository corresponds to the published version in *Computational Economics* (2025):

 ```bibtex
 @article{huangDeepReinforcementLearning2025a,